Extras (TV series): Guest star cancellations and replacements

 According to a segment in the extras section of the Series 1 DVD, Jude Law was scheduled to appear in one of the episodes, after meeting Gervais backstage on the Late Show with David Letterman, but had to pull out due to film commitments.
-This resulted in Gervais and Merchant having to scramble to find a replacement actor at the last minute, with Leonardo DiCaprio being considered and doggedly pursued.
+Gervais and Merchant had to scramble to find a replacement, with Leonardo DiCaprio being considered and doggedly pursued.
 A featurette on the first series DVD release, "Finding Leo", consists of late-night video camera footage (shot mostly by Merchant) chronicling Gervais' desperate but ultimately unsuccessful attempts to contact DiCaprio's representatives.
 Law was ultimately replaced by Patrick Stewart in the series 1 finale, although a poster for the Jude Law film Alfie appeared at the end.
-Other actors who did not appear in Extras despite initial reports from Gervais that they would appear include Madonna, Brad Pitt, and Tom Cruise.
-Keith Harris turned down the part eventually given to Keith Chegwin having read the script, telling The Independent "This isn't clever writing, it's pure filth".
+Other actors who did not appear in Extras, despite initial reports from Gervais that they would, include Madonna, Brad Pitt and Tom Cruise.
+Keith Harris turned down the part after reading the script, subsequently telling The Independent, "This isn't clever writing, it's pure filth".
+Keith Chegwin performed in his place.